 What happens if I accept a dispute from a customer using TradeGecko Payments?

-If the TradeGecko Merchant accepts the dispute or chargeback claim from the customer, the TradeGecko merchant will need to notify the Success team.
-The Success team will notify the bank or issuer, and the amount of the dispute will be withdrawn from the TradeGecko Merchant’s Account linked to TradeGecko Payments, including the chargeback fee.
+Our Customer Success team will notify the bank or issuer, and the amount of the dispute will be withdrawn from the TradeGecko Merchant’s Account linked to TradeGecko Payments, including the chargeback fee.

 For example, businesses in Singapore will incur a $15.00 fee when there is a dispute on one of the merchant’s transactions.
-If the dispute is resolved in the merchant’s favor, however, the fee is refunded.
+If the dispute is resolved in the merchant’s favor – the fee will be refunded.

-Withdrawal of funds in case of disputes
+Withdrawal of Funds in Case of Disputes

-In the event the dispute is resolved in the customer’s favour and the merchant’s TradeGecko Payments account does not have sufficient funds to be charged for the dispute, TradeGecko Payments reserves the right to withdraw funds from the merchant’s linked bank account with the added lost dispute fees (that are different based on the country of business registration).
+In the event, the dispute is resolved in the customer’s favor and the merchant’s TradeGecko Payments account has insufficient funds to be charged for the dispute, TradeGecko Payments reserves the right to withdraw funds from the merchant’s linked bank account, along with the added lost dispute fees (that are different based on the country of business registration).